 My initial leaning is therefore toward Option (C), but I intend this piece to be more about opening the topic for discussion than arriving at particular answers or design decisions.

 What is the mechanism by which an LLM can surface something proactively?
-Or does the human user need to initiate a review system?
+Or does the human user need to initiate a review session?

 The significance of this question is: how will these review sessions get started?
 If we’re relying on the human to remember to initiate one, that’s prone to their forgetting.
 If an LLM is proactively interrupting a user’s day, that’s prone to be distracting or annoying.
 Striking a user friendly middle ground is key!
 Notifications are a touchy subject, where we must ultimately give users control so they can get reminders in ways that are kind to their mind.